aplteam/MarkAPL/Docs/MarkAPL.md

    tries to find those files from the folder SALT has loaded the script from.
 4. Finally it tries to find them in a sub-folder `Files\` within the SALT source folder.
-5. If that fails `homefolder` is set to the current directory, but it means that the help commands in the menu won't be able to work properly, and other things may fail as well.
-The user should set `homeFolder` in such cases.
+5. If that fails `homefolder` is set to the current directory.
+However, that means that some functionality might not work.
+   It might be better to set `homeFolder` in such cases.

 #### ignoreEmbeddedParms